 If you have older kids (at least 4 years old, 40 lbs and 40 inches), then you don’t have to lug a giant car seat around.
 The MiFold is an excellent choice, and it takes up virtually no space in your backpack or luggage. mifold Grab-and-Go Car Booster Seat, Slate Grey

-We recently went on a 14 hour flight to SE Asia and 11 hour to London.
+In the last 14 months, went on a 14 hour flight to SE Asia, 11 hours to London, 10 to the Cook Islands and 2 weeks after that 10 to Tokyo and finally in November, 13 to Taipei.
 Because we weren’t going to be using cars much while there, we didn’t lug her car seat.
 On the plane, we used the 1st Class Kid travel pillow (she was still buckled in) and she slept 10 of the 14 hours to Thailand.
 She slept most of the flight to London, but because it was a day flight coming home, she was awake for most of it but able to stretch her legs and completely comfortable.
 Don’t leave home without this!

 On to in-flight entertainment.
 We always bring her own headphones, since the ones handed out on the plane aren’t very kid-friendly.
 She uses the Kidz Gear Wired Headphones For Kids – Purple headphones, which at the age of 4 fit her great.
 Unlike most kid headphones where the volume is really low, this comes with a small cable that you can use to control the volume or remove the extra piece and have it at a regular volume.
 We also bring her iPad, loaded with movies (use the Vdownloader or similar app to load YouTube videos prior to your trip, since WiFi may not be available).
 However, it’s rare that she actually uses her iPad or watches any tv in flight so we always have a ton of backups, especially for those long flights!
 Remember, if you use the “child” headphones, many have volume limits, which means your child won’t hear anything in a loud plane except the background noise.